AnanasJI/ads_dashing_thru_my_sanity/README.md

 Then run the (sentiment_analysis.py) script from inside the data directory (otherwise it will not work).
 This should output a processed data csv file into the data directory.

-That processed file in the data directory is what should be used by the (dashboard.py) script.
+That processed file in the data directory is what should be used by the (app.py) script.
 It will be named ("processed\_" + original_filename.csv).

 # Running dashboard

-Inside the pipenv environment, run (python dashboard.py).
+Inside the pipenv environment, run (python app.py).

 Make sure there is processed data (refer to previous section) in the data directory before running.

+You do not need to run or edit the (module_data.py) or (module_graph.py) script to run the dashboard.